Richard Diebenkorn: Biography

 Diebenkorn began to have a measure of success with his artwork during this period.
 He was included in several group shows and had several solo exhibits.
 In 1960, a mid-career retrospective was presented by the Pasadena Art Museum (now the Norton Simon Museum).
 That autumn, a variation of the show moved to the California Palace of the Legion of Honor in San Francisco.

-In summer 1961, while a visiting instructor at UCLA, Diebenkorn first became acquainted with printmaking when his graduate assistant introduced him to the printmaking technique of drypoint.
-Also while in Southern California, Diebenkorn was a guest at Tamarind Lithography Workshop (now the Tamarind Institute), where he worked on a suite of prints that was completed in 1962.
+In the summer of 1961, while a visiting instructor at UCLA, Diebenkorn first became acquainted with printmaking when his graduate assistant introduced him to the printmaking technique of drypoint.
+Also while in Southern California, Diebenkorn was a guest at the Tamarind Lithography Workshop (now the Tamarind Institute), where he worked on a suite of prints completed in 1962.

-Upon his return to Berkeley in fall 1961, Diebenkorn began seriously exploring drypoint and printmaking with Kathan Brown at her newly established fine arts printing press, Crown Point Press.
+Upon his return to Berkeley in the fall of 1961, Diebenkorn began seriously exploring drypoint and printmaking with Kathan Brown at her newly established fine arts printing press, Crown Point Press.
 In 1965, Crown Point Press printed and published an edition of thirteen bound volumes and twelve unbound folios of Diebenkorn's first suite of prints, 41 Etchings Drypoints.
-This project was the first publication of Crown Point's catalogue).
-Diebenkorn would not do any more etching again until 1977, when Brown renewed their artistic relationship.
+This project was the first publication of Crown Point's catalog).
+Diebenkorn would not do any more etching again until 1977 when Brown renewed their artistic relationship.
 From then until 1992, Diebenkorn returned almost yearly to Crown Point Press to produce work.

 Also in the fall of 1961, Diebenkorn became a faculty member at the San Francisco Art Institute, where he taught periodically until 1966.
 He also taught intermittently during these years at a number of other colleges, including the California College of Arts and Crafts and Mills College in Oakland, the University of Southern California (USC), the University of Colorado, Boulder, and the University of California, Los Angeles (UCLA).

 In September 1963, Diebenkorn was named the first artist-in-residence at Stanford University in Palo Alto, California, an appointment that lasted until June 1964.
 His only responsibility in this position was to produce art in a studio provided by the university.
 Students were allowed to visit him in the studio during scheduled times.
-Though he created a few paintings during his time at Stanford, he did produce a large number of drawings.
+Though he created a few paintings during his time at Stanford, he produced many drawings.
 Stanford presented an extensive show of these drawings at the end of his residency.

 From fall 1964 to spring 1965, Diebenkorn traveled through Europe, and he was granted a cultural visa to visit important Soviet museums and view their holdings of Matisse's paintings.
-When he returned to painting in the Bay Area in mid-1965, his resulting works summed up all that he had learned from more than a decade as a leading figurative painter.
+When he returned to painting in the Bay Area in mid-1965, his works summed up all he had learned from more than a decade as a leading figurative painter.

 The Henri Matisse paintings French Window at Collioure, and View of Notre-Dame, both from 1914, exerted tremendous influence on Richard Diebenkorn's Ocean Park paintings.